mart1n-xyz/eip7702-viem-demo/README.md

 ## How It Works

-1. **Authorization**: When initiating a batch transfer, your wallet signs an authorization message allowing the BatchCallDelegation contract to act as an interface.
+1. **Authorization**: When initiating a transaction, your wallet signs an authorization message allowing the contract to act as an interface.

-2. **Transaction Creation**: The signed authorization is included with your transaction data containing instructions for multiple transfers.
+2. **Transaction Creation**: The signed authorization is included with your transaction data containing the instructions.

-3. **Execution**: During processing, the EVM temporarily injects the BatchCallDelegation contract's code into your EOA's context.
+3. **Execution**: During processing, the EVM temporarily injects the contract's code into your EOA's context.

-4. **Batch Processing**: The contract's `execute()` function runs within your EOA's context, processing all transfers atomically.
+4. **Processing**: The contract's functions run within your EOA's context, executing all operations atomically.

 ## Technical Details

 - Built with SvelteKit and Viem
 - Uses Foundry for contract deployment
 - Implements EIP-7702 with multiple fallback methods for wallet compatibility
-- Supports both modern (EIP-7702 aware) and legacy wallets

 ## Development